jmardjuki/Bomb-Runner/readme.md

 ![alt text](http://i.imgur.com/PSIRKUB.png"runner_bombDropped")
 The runner would be able to see where the bomber dropped the bomb

 ![alt text](http://i.imgur.com/hZLfY8w.png"bomber_bombedPrompt")
 ![alt text](http://i.imgur.com/JvgX9m9.png"runner_bombedResult")
-This is what the application looks like when bomber manage to bomb the runner.
+Those are what the application looks like when bomber manage to bomb the runner.

 ![alt text](http://i.imgur.com/L9ftXYO.png"runner_bombed")
 When the runner was bombed

 ![alt text](http://i.imgur.com/xFigPzd.png"bomber_receiveData")
 This is the coordinate send by the server to the bomber, on which their map would be centralized on.

 ![alt text](http://i.imgur.com/8cRIJN7.png"bomber_receiveDataEnd")
 This is what the real location send after the game ended, allowing the app to show it on the bomber end.

 ![alt text](http://i.imgur.com/eoWmRnX.png"bomber_receiveDataEnd")
 The application does keep track of the geolocation of the runner even after they lose.